zebular13/PooferButtons/README.md

 *OctoPooferLEDs* receives the byte that PooferButtons sends when each button is pressed.
 It controls the LED strips.

 ## TO DO:
+- [X] Make sure Button control sends values to start LED patterns
+- [X] Create new LED patterns:
+  - [X] Whoosh - streak of LEDs that runs up the strip and arrives at the top as flame as it bursts out
+  - [X] Sparkle - math.random to make sparkle effect
+- [ ] Fix patterns so they actually sound good
+- [ ] Add pointers to make it easy to time LEDs to match patterns
+- [ ] Wire kill switch to main controller to override poofers and turn off LEDs
 - [ ] Create code for holding two buttons at once to trigger patterns

-- [ ] Wire kill switch to override poofers
+## POTENTIAL FEATURES
 - [ ] Add potentiometer control to change speed and open length of poofs (look at Walking Beast's code)
-- [ ] Make sure Button control sends values to start LED patterns
-- [ ] Create new LED patterns:
-  - [ ] Whoosh - streak of LEDs that runs up the strip and arrives at the top as flame as it bursts out
-  - [ ] Sparkle - math.random to make sparkle effect
 - [ ] Add potentiometer control to LED patterns

 ## ISSUES: